WaywardGame/mod-reference/README.md

 If you are not familiar with Git or GitHub at all and want to learn, we would suggest you try out GitHub Desktop: [https://desktop.github.com/](https://desktop.github.com/)

-GitHub Desktop also has a handy help section which will help you get started:
+GitHub Desktop also has a handy help section to you get started:

 * [Getting Started with GitHub Desktop](https://help.github.com/desktop/guides/getting-started/)
 * [Contributing to Projects with GitHub Desktop](https://help.github.com/desktop/guides/contributing/)